vszabo2/3d-tic-tac-toe/README.md

 3D Tic-Tac-Toe
 ===

+![screenshot with a few red, green, blue, and purple balls scattered within a 3 by 3 by 3 wire grid.
+3 red balls are in a row, and the text "Player 0 has won!" is displayed in the upper left](screenshot.png)

 ## Summary
 This is a program that allows any number of people to play 3D Tic-Tac-Toe, on a board of any size.
 Each player needs a copy of the executable, a proper